harvard-edge/MAVBench/README.md

 Steps to create, upload and deploy games: (for internal developers)
       - make a game in unreal
       - package it
-      - zip it (use 7zip please in windows)
+      - zip it (I usually right click->send to->compressed (zipped) folder.
+I believe 7zip should work too, but not entirely sure)
       - uploaded it to the google drive
       - get a sharable link and paste the id (what's after "id" in the shared link before the next "/") to host_setup_env_var.sh game_fileid variable
 ## contacts